coreeng/continuous-load/README.md

 kubectl -n continuous-load port-forward svc/grafana-service 3000
 ```

+The default username and password is `root:secret`, which can be overridden in the helm chart values.

 This can be done likewise with Prometheus:
 ```
 kubectl -n continuous-load port-forward svc/prometheus-operated 9090